umd-lib/dspace-angular/README-DRUM.md

 DSPACE_ENVIRONMENTBANNER_ENABLED=true
 ```

+### I18n Customizations

+All changes to I18n assets should be made in the "UMD Customization" section
+at the bottom of the default "src/assets/i18n/en.json5" file.

+Existing DSpace-provided entries are overridden when added to the
+"UMD Customization" section, because when multiple keys occur in the file,
+the last instance of the key is used.

 ## Debugging using VS Code

 The built-in VS Code debugger can be used in conjunction with the Chrome web